realworldocaml/book/en/objects.md

 Note that this relies on lists being immutable.
 It would not be safe to treat a `square array` as a `shape array` because it would allow you to store non-square shapes into what should be an array of squares.
-OCaml recognises this and does not allow the coercion.
+OCaml recognizes this and does not allow the coercion.

 ```frag